Early Bird Rates Finish in 1 Week

 The Climate Change Commission’s Advice on the ETS and the Role of Forestry

 The Climate Change Commission made several recommendations on forests in its first advice to the Government, Ināia tonu nei: a low emissions future for Aotearoa.
 This session will look the advice the Commission is required to provide annually on the ETS and the role forestry plays in preparing that advice.

-Stephen Walter, General Manager, Sector Analysis Climate Change Commission
+Stephen Walter, General Manager, Emissions Budgets, Adaptation, and Markets, Climate Change Commission

 Forestry ETS Update

 Changes to the ETS for forestry and how they are progressing – what participants need to know and what they need to be thinking about.
 The presentation will include a brief update on related Government initiatives.